wifitanmalo/fame_or_shame/README.md

 > - The name cannot exceed **50 characters**.
 > - The number of credits cannot exceed the program's **allowed limit**.

 After finalizing the subject creation, the data will be stored in the `Subject` table of `fos.db` in the following order: `id, name, credits, totalScore, totalEvaluated`.
 The last two values will be set to `0.0` when a new subject is created.

 > _**Example of a subject:**_

     111021, Univariate Calculus, 3, 0.0, 0.0

 You will then be redirected back to the subject menu, where the new subject will be displayed in the box with two buttons: `+` to enter the grades menu and `x` to delete the subject.

 ### Create a grade

 When you click the `+` button on the subject, a similar window to the previous one will appear, but with two new buttons: `Total` to calculate the total grades and a `Back` button to return to the subject menu.
 Above the `+` button, the calculated value of the subject will be shown, displayed in green `#C5EF48` if you passed and in red `#FF6865` if you failed.

-The operation will be similar to the previous menu, but with a small change: the click the `+` button now will show a window with a text field where you can set a name for the grade **(no more than 30 characters).** When you press `OK`, a new grade is added with two text fields for the score and percentage, as well as an `x` button to delete the grade.
+The operation will be similar to the previous menu, but with a small change: the click the `+` button now will show a window with a text field where you can set a name for the grade **(no more than 30 characters).** When you press `OK`, a new grade is added with two text fields for the score and percentage, an `x` button to delete the grade and text showing the value the grade adds to the total score, which changes in real time as the values ​​in both fields change.

-Each grade will be stored in the `Grade` table of `fos.db` in the following order:
+Each grade will be stored in the `Grade` table of `fos.db` in the following
-`id,idSubject,name,score,percentage,idSuperGrade`, and the database will be updated as you make changes to the text fields.
+order: `id,idSubject,name,score,percentage,idSuperGrade`, and the database will be updated as you make changes to the text fields.

 > _**Example of grades:**_